 Proficient hand plane user may skip most of the grits almost altogether.
 With proper use of hand planes, especially smoothing plane, the woodworker can smooth the surface without sandpapers.
-Read more about smoothing planes here:
+Read our article about smoothing planes for more information.

 Another efficient method to smooth the wooden surfaces is to use various types of scrapers.
 With a sharp cabinet scraper, you can prepare the surface fast and efficiently without dust.
-Read my how-to guide about using the scraper here:
+For more information, check out our how-to guide about using the scraper.